ZhuoyuanJiang/RenderMe360_extraction/test_download/process_data/Reproduction_Guide.md

 - **Speech performances (s1_all-s6_all)**: Long videos (~1500-2500 frames, 50-85 seconds) of people speaking
 - **Head movement (h0)**: Head rotation sequences (~150 frames, 5 seconds)

-**Note:** Despite the name "speech", the s*_all files contain VIDEO data only.
-No audio tracks were found in the downloaded files.
+**Note:** Audio data IS included!
+Audio tracks are stored in the raw .smc files for speech performances (s1_all-s6_all), containing ~34-84 seconds of 48kHz stereo audio.

 After downloading and renaming the .smc files, here's how to extract all the data: